Aliyu-Kuburat/Sales-Project/README.md

 B)
  **Basic Data Transformation**

-1. Perform data profilig to understand data quality, confirm data accuracy and completness.
+   - Perform data profilig to understand data quality, confirm data accuracy and completness.
-   Check the table view of data before transforming the data -id has 2 blank values across dataset (to be deleted) -title has 1689 date data value and every other informations are N/A (to be deleted) -email has 1689 date data value and every other informations are N/A (to be deleted) -priceTotal has 2 blank values across dataset (to be deleted) -priceQa has 2 blank values across dataset (to be deleted) -priceCustomer has 2 blank values across dataset (to be deleted) -created has 2 blank values across dataset (to be deleted) -category has 1689 date data value and every other informations are N/A (to be deleted) -buyerName has 1689 date data value and every other informations are N/A (to be deleted) -buyerEmail has 58,222 null values, but there are values across other column in the dataset
+   - Check the table view of data before transforming the data
+   - id has 2 blank values across dataset (to be deleted)
+   - title has 1689 date data value and every other informations are N/A (to be deleted)
+   - email has 1689 date data value and every other informations are N/A (to be deleted)
+   - priceTotal has 2 blank values across dataset (to be deleted)
+   - priceQa has 2 blank values across dataset (to be deleted)
+   - priceCustomer has 2 blank values across dataset (to be deleted)
+   - created has 2 blank values across dataset (to be deleted)
+   - category has 1689 date data value and every other informations are N/A (to be deleted)
+   - buyerName has 1689 date data value and every other informations are N/A (to be deleted)
-    (null values not to be deleted)
+   - buyerEmail has 58,222 null values, but there are values across other column in the dataset (null values not to be deleted)
-   -buyerPhone has 1689 date data value and every other informations are N/A (to be deleted)
+   - buyerPhone has 1689 date data value and every other informations are N/A (to be deleted)

 The Dataset now contains 54,432 informations.